BestSithInEU/bestsithineu.github.io/_posts/2020-07-08-artificial-neural-network.md

 ##### First of all, I will not give you theoretical information about ANN in this post.
 For this post, you just need to know the algorithm and entry-level artificial intelligence and also you should have to install Anaconda or any python provider like pycharm or etc. [(Source code link.)](https://github.com/BestSithInEU/Artificial_Neural_Network_Example)

-There is a data about "Awesome Bank" and firstly I would explain this the issue.
+There is a data about "Awesome Bank" and firstly I would explain the issue.
 Bank is seen unusual churn rates (Customers leaving at unusually high rates).
 And they wanted to hire you and understand & solve this problem.
 When you first look at the data set, you may have difficulty understanding and so I will try to explain by giving examples as much as I can.
 Awesome Bank decided to create a test group, and there are ten thousand irrelevant people in this test group.
 But everything is fine, the bank has followed these customers for six months.
 And as a result, he shared some information of these customers.
 But what is this information?

 1. CostermId,